MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/Ignite 2023/DEMO_Lab1_Ex2.md

 1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

-1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com.
+1. In **Microsoft Edge**, navigate to Microsoft Purview compliance portal, **https://compliance.microsoft.com**, and sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com.
 Joni's password should be provided by your lab hosting provider.

 1. Expand **Data classification** from the left pane and select **Classifiers**